-The extensive study of the industry that followed led me to four conclusions: One, that mutual funds should be managed "in the most efficient, honest, and economical way possible," and that fund sales charges and management should be reduced.
+Let me begin with the conclusion I reached in my thesis, all those years ago.
+My extensive study of the industry led me to four conclusions: One, that mutual funds should be managed "in the most efficient, honest, and economical way possible," and that fund sales charges and management should be reduced.
 Two, mutual funds should not lead the public to the "expectation of miracles from management," since funds could "make no claim to superiority over the (unmanaged) market averages."
 Three, that "the principal function (of funds) is the management of their investment portfolios"-the trusteeship of investor assets-focusing "on the performance of the corporation . . . (not on) the short-term public appraisal of the value of a share (of stock)."
 And four, that "the prime responsibility" of funds "must be to their shareholders," to serve the individual investor and the institutional investor alike.

-In retrospect, the seminal Fortune article that inspired my thesis described an industry that is barely recognizable today.
-Not just in size, for, as I predicted, an era of growth lay ahead for this industry.
-If "Big Money" described a tiny industry, I'm not sure what adjective would be adequate to describe today's giant.
-And while more than one-half of fund assets were managed "in Boston" then, that share is now down to one-sixth.
-The mutual fund industry today is international in scope.
+In retrospect, the industry described in my thesis is barely recognizable today.
+Not just in size, for, as I predicted, an era of growth lay ahead for this industry, although I don't think anyone could have anticipated that mutual funds would grow from \$2 billion in assets then to over \$7 trillion today.
+If my thesis described a tiny industry, I'm not sure what adjective would be adequate to describe today's giant.

-But the real difference between funds past and funds present, the principal theme of my remarks today, is not those changes in size and situs, but the change in the very character of the industry.
-What Fortune described a half-century ago was an industry in which the idea was to sell what we made: "Offering the small investor peace of mind" through funds that provided a prudently diversified list of investments.
+But the real difference between funds past and funds present, the principal theme of my statement, is not that dramatic change in size, but the change in the very character of the industry.

+A half-century ago, the mutual fund industry was one in which the idea was to sell what we made: Fund provided a prudently diversified list of investments, and offered the small investor peace of mind.
 It was an industry that focused primarily on stewardship.
 By contrast, the industry we see today is one focused primarily on salesmanship, an industry in which marketing calls the tune in which we make what will sell, and in which short-term performance is the name of the game.

 This change in character is not an illusion.
-Since that Fortune article was published slightly over a half-century ago, there are specific, quantifiable ways in which this industry has changed.
-Today I'll examine nine of them, and then conclude with an appraisal their impact on the effectiveness with which mutual funds serve their shareholders.
+Since I entered this industry slightly over a half-century ago, there are specific, quantifiable ways in which this industry has changed.
+Today I'll examine nine of them, and then conclude with an appraisal their impact on the effectiveness with which mutual funds serve their shareholders, and some suggestions on returning this industry to its roots.
 I'll be using industry averages to measure these changes.
 Of course some fund firms-not nearly enough in my view-have strived to retain their original character.
 But be clear that the mutual fund industry has changed radically.
 Let me count the ways: